python-discord/code-jam-template/README.md

 If you wish to use Pipenv or Poetry, you will have to move the dependencies in `dev-requirements.txt` to the development dependencies of your tool.

-Additionally, you will have to open `.pre-commit-config.yaml` and `.github/workflows/lint.yaml` and uncomment the right section.
+We've included a porting of `dev-requirements.txt` to both [poetry](./samples/pyproject.toml) and [pipenv](./samples/Pipfile) in the [samples folder](./samples).
+If you use the poetry setup, make sure to change the project name, description, and authors at the top of the file.

 When installing new dependencies, don't forget to [pin them](https://pip.pypa.io/en/stable/user_guide/#pinned-version-numbers) by adding a version tag at the end.
 For example, if I wish to install `Click`, a quick look at [PyPI](https://pypi.org/project/click/) tells me that 8.0.1 is the latest version.